-The UK origin claim over the goods is meeting the general and specific rules of origin (RoO) under the TCA
+2. The UK origin claim over the goods is meeting the general and specific RoO under the TCA

-In general, the following products are considered as originating in United Kingdom:
+In general, the following products are considered as originating in UK:

-Products wholly obtained in the United Kingdom
+• Products wholly obtained in the UK

 Your goods are treated as 'wholly obtained' if they're exclusively produced in the UK, without incorporating materials from any other country.